Khush-chaniyara/mind-spirit-team-amex/README.md

 ## Usage

-Once both servers are running:
+Once both servers are running:<br>
-	•	Open your browser at http://localhost:<frontend port> to view the application.
+	•	Open your browser at http://localhost:<frontend port> to view the application.<br>
-	•	The frontend communicates with the backend API at http://localhost:<backend port> (adjust based on your setup).
+	•	The frontend communicates with the backend API at http://localhost:<backend port> (adjust based on your setup).<br>

  🤝 Team Amex<br><br>
 **•	👨‍💻 Khush Chaniyara(team leader) – full-stack developer**<br>